What is the common cold?

 The best common cold treatments are:

-- Inhaling steam – To help a blocked nose or sinuses, have a hot, steamy shower, or by place your head over a bowl of boiled water with a towel and breathe in the steam
+Inhaling steam – To help a blocked nose or sinuses, have a hot, steamy shower, or place your face over a bowl of boiled water, cover your head with a towel and breathe in the steam

 You can also ask a pharmacist for advice about treating common cold symptoms.
 The pharmacist may suggest: